Khadíjih-Sultán: Marriage life and developments

-The 20-year-old Khadíjih Bagum married the Báb on August 25, 1842 in Shiraz, the ceremony being conducted by the imam of the city, Shaykh Abú-Turáb.
-The young couple moved into a modest compound with the Báb's mother, Fátimih Bagum.
-In 1843 she gave birth to the couple's only child, a boy named Ahmad, who died a few months later.
-Ahmad was buried in the vicinity of Bíbí-Dukhtarán in Shiraz, but his body was later removed.
-The birth was a difficult one, with the life of Khadíjih at stake, and she never conceived again.
+At the age of 20, Khadíjih Bagum married the Báb on August 25, 1842, in Shiraz, officiated by the city's imam, Shaykh Abú-Turáb.
+The newlywed couple established their home in a modest compound alongside the Báb's mother, Fátimih Bagum.
+In 1843, Khadíjih gave birth to their sole child, a son named Ahmad, who died a few months later.
+Ahmad was initially interred near Bíbí-Dukhtarán in Shiraz, although his remains were later relocated.
+The childbirth was fraught with difficulties, endangering Khadíjih's life, and she never conceived again.
+The loss of her only child was a profound sorrow, but the Báb provided solace, assuring her of their son's place in heaven.
 The death of her only child was very hard for her to bear, and the Báb consoled her, assuring her that their son was in heaven.
-She later recalled how the earliest days of her marriage were some of the happiest times of her life.
-Bagum was also the first to witness her husband's experience of what was claimed to be revelation early April, 1844, shortly before the declaration to Mulla Husayn.
-Following the sojourn of her husband to Isfahan for his safety she lived a lonely life with the mother of the Báb and her closest companion, an African servant named Fiddih.
-Anguished at separation from her husband, she consoled herself with letters he sent her, revealing a loving relationship the two had.
-News concerning the Báb reached her and Fátimih Bagum only sporadically.
-Family members were often resentful and embarrassed about connection to the Báb, and distanced themselves from Khadíjih, with only her sister Zahrá dressing herself as a peasant to come to tell her sister news of the Báb.
+Recollecting the early days of their marriage, Khadíjih later remarked that they were among the happiest moments of her life.
+Khadíjih played a significant role as the first witness to her husband's purported revelation in early April 1844, just before the declaration to Mulla Husayn.
+After her husband's journey to Isfahan for safety, she lived a solitary life with the Báb's mother and her closest confidante, an African servant named Fiddih.
+Despite the separation, she found comfort in the letters sent by her husband, revealing their loving relationship.
+Updates regarding the Báb were infrequent for Khadíjih and Fátimih Bagum.
+Family members often harbored resentment and embarrassment about their connection to the Báb, distancing themselves from Khadíjih.
+Only her sister Zahrá, dressing incognito as a peasant, ventured to bring news of the Báb.

-At the age of 28 Khadíjih was widowed when the Báb was killed by a firing squad.
+At the age of 28, Khadíjih was widowed when the Báb was killed by a firing squad.
 She then moved into the house of her sister Zahrá.
 Fearing for her health, the men of the household thought it prudent to keep the Báb's death a secret from her and his mother for almost a year.
 However, with the death of the uncle of the Báb, as well as his 18-year-old son, the secret could not be kept.
-The women were distraught and all three men were mourned together.
-The mother of the Báb was horrified, and decided to retire to Karbila.
+The women were distraught, and all three men were mourned together.
+The mother of the Báb was horrified, and decided to retire to Karbala.
 This departure meant that Khadíjih was dependent only on Fiddih and her sister.
 "Her departure from Shiraz added greatly to my burden of sorrow and deepened the sadness of my heart.
 I had no longer by my side a comforter whose love and sympathy and care had sustained me over the years," she remarked.